Kam-Lid/aws-infrastructure-demo/README.md

 # Cloud Infrastructure Setup for a Small Business

-This project simulates a basic cloud infrastructure setup for a small business using the [AWS Free Tier].
+This project simulates a basic cloud infrastructure setup for a small business using the AWS Free Tier.
 It demonstrates how a simple cloud environment can be created to support common business needs like secure file storage, compute power, and system monitoring.

 ---